Storyflow Logo

 6.9/10

 Rating criteria: Planning depth (25%), AI depth (20%), workflow fit (20%), pricing and value (15%), team collaboration (20%).
-Planning depth and team collaboration are weighted high because podcast planning is the actual work this tool category supports, and team podcasts have specific collaboration needs.
+Planning depth and team collaboration are weighted high because the plan stage is the actual work this tool category supports, and team podcasts have specific collaboration needs.

 Storyflow canvas holding podcast season arc, episode cards, guest research, and Tactic Blueprints in one workspace